MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 > **Note**: A different pre-release version of the Azure.AI.Projects package is required as an interim workaround for some incompatibilities with the Azure AI Model Inference SDK.

-1. If your code file (*chat-app.py* or *Program.cs*) is not already open, enter the following command to open it in the code editor:
+1. If your code file (*chat-app.py* or *Program.cs*) isn't already open, enter the following command to open it in the code editor:

     **Python**